-After Dubuque’s died in 1810, about 250 Mesquakie lived in a village along Catfish Creek.
-Concerned about losing their lead mines to the Americans (their territory was still off-limits to Americans) they continued to mine and smelt the lead themselves.
-At the same time, lead mining on east side of the river was growing rapidly and thousands of white settlers were crossing the river, illegally.
-They were forced out by federal troops, but, by 1832, the Mesquakie were forced to abandon the mines because of continuing hostilities with nearby Sioux.
+After Dubuque died in 1810, the Mesquakie, concerned about losing their lead mines to the Americans (their territory was still off-limits), continued to mine and smelt the lead themselves.
+At the same time, lead mining on the east side of the river was growing rapidly and thousands of white settlers were crossing the river illegally.
+They were forced out by federal troops, but by 1832, the Mesquakie were forced to abandon the mines because of continuing hostilities with nearby Dakota Indians.
 A short time later, the Mesquakie lost ownership of the mines permanently as part of the settlement of the Black Hawk War.

 Within a short time, mining camps sprung up along the west side of the Mississippi River.
 The area that became known as Dubuque’s Mines evolved into the town of Dubuque in 1834.
 While lead mining was good business, it was never as prosperous as in neighboring areas.
 Good agricultural prospects lured many miners into farming; some miners left in the California Gold Rush; some mines were plagued by high water levels that prevented extracting the ore.
 Lead mining’s mercurial history was essentially finished in Dubuque by the 1850s.

 Early settlers moved into a territory with no official government and settled on land for which title was uncertain.
 One document described Dubuque as a lawless territory of “dram shops where armed men congregated to drink and fight.”